Ecometrics: Case study: libraries for continuous consumption

 Ecometrics can evaluate the impacts of tool libraries, where the communal use of libraries allows consumers to use collective resources instead of purchasing resources independently.
-This scales the impacts of the resource, or in this case the tool while still providing the same value to independent consumers.
-Whereas the actual value of the product is diluted in a conventional system by way that it is limitedly used for its given cost, the value of a product can be fully exploited by being used multiple times in a conscious system where the impacts of consumption are reduced by the amount of tools within the system.
-For the following, only generalized formulas will be used.
+This scales the impacts of the resource (in this case the tool), while still providing the same value to independent consumers.

+Whereas the actual value of the product is diluted in a conventional system, by way that it is temporality used for its given cost, the value of a product can be optimally used by being used multiple times - in a conscious system, where the impacts of consumption are reduced by the amount of tools within the system.
+In what follows, only some generalized formulas will be used.

 Factors of consumption can be improved through employing rental systems where resources are shared: